 Richard formerly specialized in constitutional litigation as a member of the Supreme Court & Appellate practice at Mayer Brown LLP in Washington, D.C.
 He also previously served as deputy director of the Program Legal Group in the U.S. Department of Education’s Office for Civil Rights, where he led the development of policy initiatives to implement federal antidiscrimination laws in the nation’s schools, colleges and universities.

-Richard received his Juris Doctor from the Yale Law School (where he was an articles editor on the Yale Law Journal), his master's degree in political science from Harvard University (where he was a National Science Foundation Graduate Fellow) and his bachelor's degree with highest distinction and high honors from the University of Michigan.
-He clerked for Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit and for Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit; he was a Eugene P. Beard Graduate Fellow in Ethics at Harvard’s Edmond J. Safra Foundation Center for Ethics; he taught courses in professional and political ethics at the John F. Kennedy School of Government and at Harvard College; and he currently serves as an adjunct associate professor of law at the American University Washington College of Law.
+Richard received his Juris Doctor from the Yale Law School (where he was an articles editor on the Yale Law Journal), his master’s degree in political science from Harvard University (where he was a National Science Foundation Graduate Fellow) and his bachelor’s degree with highest distinction and high honors from the University of Michigan.
+He clerked for Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit and for Judge Guido Calabresi on the U.S. Court of Appeals for the Second Circuit; he was a Eugene P. Beard Graduate Fellow in Ethics at Harvard’s Edmond J. Safra Foundation Center for Ethics; he taught courses in professional and political ethics at the John F. Kennedy School of Government and at Harvard College; and he served as an adjunct associate professor of church–state law at the American University Washington College of Law.

 Among Richard’s publications are: Beating Plowshares Into Swords, Human Rights, Jan.
 2013; Science, Intersubjective Validity, and Judicial Legitimacy, 73 Brooklyn L. Rev. 857 (2008); Why it Mattered to Dover that Intelligent Design Isn’t Science, 4 First Amend.
 L. Rev. 112 (2006); and Paying for Praying: What’s Wrong with the Faith-Based Initiative, Human Rights, Summer 2006.
 He is coauthor of Preserving Issues for Appeal, in Federal Appellate Practice (2d ed.
 2013).